SilvioDallAcqua/terrain-rgb/README.md

   It is important to use this the lossless compression, as lossy compression would produce artifacts.
 It seems that this is the default of rgbify
 - The final swissaltiregio.mbtiles has a size of 3.2 GB and could be used directly by tileserver-gl

 As outlined by Frédéric Rodrigo in [Optimization of RGB DEM tiles for dynamic hill shading with Mapbox GL or MapLibre GL](https://medium.com/@frederic.rodrigo/optimization-of-rgb-dem-tiles-for-dynamic-hill-shading-with-mapbox-gl-or-maplibre-gl-55bef8eb3d86) the size of 3.2 GB can be optimized by rounding the less relevant bits of the rgb encoding to 0.
 This allows a more efficient compression of the webp-image-tiles.
 The rounding will be different according to the zoomlevel.
 On low zoomlevels we can have a bigger rounding than in high zoomlevels.
-For this to be done we have to replace the rgbify command by the following command per zoomlevel.
+For this to be done we have to replace the rgbify command by the following commands per zoomlevel.
 (The use of the parameter --round-digits produces an error because it is not in the default distribution of rgbify when installed via pip.
-This issue is addressed [here](rgbify.md)
+This issue is addressed [here](rgbify.md) )
 ```
 rio rgbify -b -10000 -i 0.1 --max-z 5 --min-z 5 --format webp -j 16 --round-digits 11 swissaltiregio_3857.tif swissaltiregio_05.mbtiles
 rio rgbify -b -10000 -i 0.1 --max-z 6 --min-z 6 --format webp -j 16 --round-digits 10 swissaltiregio_3857.tif swissaltiregio_06.mbtiles